resist-js/resist/.github/SAVED_REPLIES.md

 ```
 I'm sorry, but we don't understand the problem you are reporting.

-Please provide a simple repository reproducing the problem, and describe the difference between the expected and current behavior.
-You can use `create-nx-workspace my-issue` to create a new project where you reproduce the problem.
+Please provide a simple repository reproducing the problem and describe the difference between the expected and current behavior.
 ```

 ## Duplicate